Antavo

-Antavo is a UK company marketing an AI-powered B2B loyalty platform to help companies develop and manage loyalty programs.
+Antavo is a Hungarian company marketing an AI-powered B2B loyalty platform to help companies develop and manage loyalty programs.
 It was founded in 2012 by Hungarian entrepreneurs Attila Kecsmár, Zsuzsa Kecsmár and Gábor Csarnai.
 Headquartered in London, its research base is in Szeged, Hungary.

 History

 Antavo was founded in 2012 by Attila Kecsmár, Zsuzsa Kecsmár and Gábor Csarnai with initial investors including Seedcamp.
 Antavo initially built software to enable companies to run promotional campaigns.
 The company eventually pivoted to focus on loyalty programs, winning an award for an early campaign it ran for the luxury fashion company Luisaviaroma.

 In 2022, it raised a series A funding round of €10 million.
 Its deck highlighted its no-code solutions for brands seeking accessible loyalty technology.
 In October 2024, Antavo gained attention for releasing an "AI avatar" based on an employee, intended to assist clients utilizing its software.
 According to Entrepreneur in February 2025, the company is balancing growth with stability in preparation for a series B.